 One problem in our marriage was my mixed-up view of sin.
-My sinsbeing critical or judgmental, for exampleseemed small and harmless to me compared to Steve's swearing, temper, or spending all his time in front of the television rather than with the kids and me.
-However, God showed me the error of this thinking when I read Jesus' words in Matthew 7:5: "First take the plank out of your own eye, and then you will see clearly to remove the speck from your brother's eye."
-Begrudgingly, I noticed it didn't say, "Remove the plank from your own eye, and then you will see clearly to remove the plank from your brother's eye."
+My sins—being critical or judgmental, for example—seemed small and harmless to me compared to Steve's swearing, temper, or spending all his time in front of the television rather than with the kids and me.
+However, God showed me the error of this thinking when I read Jesus' words in Matthew 7:5: "First get rid of the log in your own eye; then you will see well enough to deal with the speck in your friend's eye."
+Begrudgingly, I noticed it didn't say, "First get rid of the log in your own eye; then you will see well enough to deal with the log in your friend's eye."

 When I let God expose my motives and attitudes in the light of his Word, my sins always appear like planks, while Steve's sins grow smaller in comparison.
 God wants me to deal with my sins, not Steve's.

 While Steve was in the Marines, he perfected the bad habit of swearing.
 He still occasionally lets loose a string of profanities.
 I worried about its negative influence on our children, particularly when they would utter a curse word.
 I remember one day praying haughtily, "Lord, deliver him from this evil habit."
 But then the Holy Spirit spoke to me, What about your sins of the mouth?
 Suddenly they came to mind—criticizing, complaining, gossiping.
 I cringed when I realized our children had picked up these sinful habits too.
 The truth hit me: my use of words was no better than Steve's.